Hollandchirs/Openlove/README.md

 ---

-## What is Openlove?
+## What is Opencrush?

-Openlove is an **open-source AI companion framework** that runs entirely on your own computer.
-You create your companion — give her a name, a personality, a face — and she comes alive.
+Opencrush is an **open-source AI companion framework** that runs entirely on your own computer.
+You create your companion — give her/him a name, a personality, a face — and she comes alive.

 She **autonomously** browses drama websites, keeps track of music she loves, and forms opinions.
-Then she reaches out to you on **Discord, Telegram, or WhatsApp** — sending a selfie, a voice note, a clip from something she's watching.
-You can call her.
-She calls you back.
+Then she/he reaches out to you on **Discord, Telegram, or WhatsApp** — sending a selfie, a voice note, a clip from something she/he's watching.
+You can call her/him.
+She/he calls you back.

 Everything runs **locally**.
 Your conversations, her memories, your relationship — all yours.